open-telemetry/opentelemetry.io/content/en/docs/collector/troubleshooting.md

 configured to output to local logs.
 This is detailed in ["Local exporters" in the collector configuration documentation](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md#local-exporters).

-Other open source tools, like the [otel-cli](https://github.com/equinix-labs/otel-cli), are useful for generating trace data from the command line.

 ## Checklist for debugging complex pipelines

 It can be difficult to isolate problems when telemetry flows through multiple